wzdlc1996/HugoSource/content/Artic/physics/qMachineLearning/index.md

 ---
-title: "Quantum Machine Learning"
+title: "Quantum Machine Learning: Quantum Algorithms to Classical Data"
 date: 2020-12-19T14:16:00+08:00
 lastmod: 2020-02-10T18:00:00+08:00
-draft: true
+draft: false
 tags: ["quantum"]
 categories: ["Reviews"]
 toc: true
 summary: "Quantum machine learning is the integration of quantum algorithms within machine learning programs.
 Generally, we have four different approaches for this purpose, by the type of data (quantum state/data or classical data) and type of algorithm or platform (quantum algorithm/computer or classical algorithm/computer).
-In this report, we will discuss the current state of quantum machine learning, and the potential application and further development in the NISQ(Noisy Intermediate-Scale Quantum) era."
+In this report, we focus on an elementary discussion about aspect of the quantum approach to classical data.
+The more attractive part about quantum approach to quantum data will be left for future posts."
 ---

 # Data Science and Machine Learning